turbaevsky/indicators/doc/PI_DB_TS.md

 Long-Term Target Report is the _most important report_ for top management.

-The charts will be showed if the according checkbox checked.
+The charts will be showed if the according check-box checked.

 To produce the sharable report the _(Re)create LTT report and update LTT data_ button might be pressed.

-Then the sharable report might be downloeded by pressing _Download_ button.
+Then the sharable report might be downloaded by pressing _Download_ button.

 ![](pic/pa13.PNG)